 What Can You Do?

-People often think that corruption is "just a way of life", but every society, sector and individual would benefit from saying "NO" to this crime.
+People often think that corruption is "just a way of life", but every society, sector and individual would benefit from standing United Against Corruption.

-Here are some examples of how you can say "NO" to corruption.
+Here are some examples of how you can stand and fight against corruption.
 Follow this link for a complete Call to Action Matrix.

 - Ratify and enact the UN Convention against Corruption.
 Countries that successfully attack corruption are far more legitimate in the eyes of their citizens, creating stability and trust.

 - Know what Convention requires of your government and its officials.

 Rooting out corruption allows social and economic development.

 - Educate the public about the government's responsibility to be corruption-free.